US Indigenous Health Systems: Promises and Pitfalls

 Melbourne School of Design

-Join Karen Diver as she discussed the promises and pitfalls of indigenous health systems.
+Join Karen Diver as she discusses the promises and pitfalls of indigenous health systems.

 Karen Diver, Inaugural Faculty Fellow, Inclusive Excellence for Native American Affairs